-April Artrip is a sophomore in the SFS planning to major in IPOL, minor in Arabic, and get a certificate in Arab Studies.
-She grew up in Houston, Texas, but hopes to become a natural inhabitant of the East Coast, even if she’ll never get over the blasphemous use of the word barbecue and her high standards for Mexican food.
+April is a sophomore in the SFS planning to major in IPOL, minor in Arabic, and get a certificate in Arab studies.
+She grew up in Houston, Texas but hopes to become a natural inhabitant of the East Coast—even if she’ll never get over the blasphemous misuse of the word barbecue and her high standards for Mexican food.
 In her free time, she likes to expand her cosmetics collection and aimlessly scroll through Twitter.

 Hannah is a junior in the School of Foreign Service.
 She is a Science, Technology, and International Affairs major with a concentration in Security Studies.
 She hails from San Antonio, Texas.
 She loves her dogs Chewy and Bubbles Nicole only slightly more than she loves puffy Cheetos.
 Follow Boomer Phelps on Instagram.
 You won’t regret it.

-Jia is a freshman in the SFS planning to major in Regional Study focusing on East Asia.
-From Hefei, China, a city unfamiliar even to many Chinese, Harry is an avid promoter of Chinese culture.
+Jia is a first-year student in the SFS planning to major in Regional Studies focused on East Asia.
+From Hefei, China—a city unfamiliar even to many Chinese—Jia is an avid promoter of Chinese culture.
 He is also a self-proclaimed chef and photographer.
 When not reading or writing news on China, he can probably be found cooking Chinese food in his room.